Bityta/bityta/README.md

 ## About Me

-- 📫 20 years old
+- 📫 21 years old
-- 🖥️ Currently working at Yandex Telemost
+- 🖥️ Currently working at Yandex Market
 - ⚡️ I'm a second-year student at MAI, majoring in Applied Informatics.
 - 🌱 Currently diving deep into web development and honing my skills.